Ax-Kochen-Ershov principles for finitely ramified henselian fields: Eisenstein polynomials and their traces on residue fields

 \begin{lemma} Let $A$ be an unramified discrete valuation ring.
 For any Eisenstein polynomial $f \in A[X]$ of degree $e$ we have $\Delta_f \not\in (p^{d(e)})$, where $\Delta_f \in A$ is the discriminant of $f$. \end{lemma} \begin{proof} By passing to the completion, we may assume that $A$ is complete.
 Let $K$ be the fraction field of $A$, $\pi$ a zero of $f$ in an algebraic closure of $K$, $L = K(\pi)$, and $B$ the discrete valuation ring of $L$ above $A$ (unique by completeness).
 Since $f$ is an Eisenstein polynomial, $B = A[\pi]$ and $\pi$ is a uniformiser of $B$ \cite[Chapitre I, §6, Proposition 17]{Serre}.
 It follows that, up to a sign, $\Delta_f$ is equal to $N_{B/A}(f'(\pi))$, where $N_{B/A}$ is the norm and $f'$ the formal derivative of $f$ \cite[4.4 Korollar 10]{Bosch}.
 By \cite[Chapitre III, §6, Proposition 13, Remarque]{Serre} we have $v_\pi(f'(\pi)) \leq e - 1 + v_\pi(e) < e + e v_p(e) = d(e)$, where $v_\pi$ and $v_p$ are the normalised valuations of $B$ and $A$, respectively.
 It follows that $v_p(N_{B/A}(f'(\pi))) = v_\pi(f'(\pi)) < d(e)$ using \cite[Chapitre II, §2, Corollaire 4]{Serre}, and so $N_{B/A}(f'(\pi)) \not\in (p^{d(e)})$. \end{proof}

 We deduce that an Eisenstein polynomial has a root as soon as it has a root modulo $p^{d(e)}$:

 \begin{proposition} Let $A$ be an unramified discrete valuation ring, and $B \supseteq A$ a henselian extension.
 An Eisenstein polynomial $f \in A[X]$ of degree $e$ has a zero in $B$ if and only if its reduction mod $p^{d(e)}$ has a zero in $B/p^{d(e)}$. \end{proposition} \begin{proof} The ``only if'' direction is clear.
 For the converse, the condition that the reduction of $f$ has a zero in $B/p^{d(e)}$ means that there exists $x \in B$ with $f(x) \in (p^{d(e)})$.
-We have $\Delta_f \not\in (p^{d(e)})$ by Lemma \ref{lem:disc-bound}.
-Now a suitable version of Hensel's Lemma -- see for instance \cite[Lemma 12]{AxKochen-I}, where this is called the Hensel--Rychlik property -- implies that $f$ has a root in $B$. \end{proof}
+We have $\Delta_f \not\in (p^{d(e)})$ by Lemma \ref{lem:disc-bound}, and so for the valuation $v$ associated to $B$ we have $v(f(x)) > v(\Delta_f)$.
+Now \cite[Lemma 12]{AxKochen-I} (referring to the ``Hensel--Rychlik property'' defined on \cite[p.~608]{AxKochen-I}) precisely asserts that under these circumstances $f$ has a zero in $B$, using the henselianity assumption. \end{proof}

 We will frequently use the following useful lemma.
-Here and in the following we write $R^{(p^n)}$ for the set of $p^n$-th powers of a ring $R$. \begin{lemma} Let $(K,v)$ be a finitely ramified valued field of initial ramification $e$ with residue field $k$.
+Here and in the following, we write $R^{(p^n)}$ for the set of $p^n$-th powers of a ring $R$. \begin{lemma} Let $(K,v)$ be a finitely ramified valued field of initial ramification $e$ with residue field $k$.
 Let $d\geq1$.
 For each $\alpha\in k^{(p^{de-1})}$ there is a unique $a\in(\mathcal{O}_v/p^{d})^{(p^{de-1})}$ with residue $\alpha$. \end{lemma} \begin{proof} First note that, for $x,y\in \mathcal{O}_v$, if $x\equiv y\pmod{\mathfrak{m}_v^{m}}$ then $x^{p}\equiv y^{p}\pmod{\mathfrak{m}_v^{m+1}}$ (see \cite[Hilfssatz 8]{Teich}).
 Let $x,y\in\mathcal{O}_v$ and suppose that $(x+p^{d}\mathcal{O}_v)^{p^{de-1}}$ and $(y+p^{d}\mathcal{O}_v)^{p^{de-1}}$ both have residue $\alpha$.
 Then $x+p^{d}\mathcal{O}_v$ and $y+p^{d}\mathcal{O}_v$ have the same residue, i.e.~$x\equiv y\pmod{\mathfrak{m}_v}$.
 By the first sentence, $x^{p^{de-1}}\equiv y^{p^{de-1}}\pmod{\mathfrak{m}_v^{de}}$, and so the images of $x^{p^{de-1}}$ and $y^{p^{de-1}}$ in $\mathcal{O}_v/p^{d}$ coincide, i.e.~$(x+p^{d}\mathcal{O}_v)^{p^{de-1}}=(y+p^{d}\mathcal{O}_v)^{p^{de-1}}$. \end{proof}